sunpy/sunpy/docs/dev_guide/contents/code_standards.rst

 All potential developers should read and abide by the following standards.
 Code which does not follow these standards closely will not be accepted.

-We try to closely follow the coding style and conventions proposed by `Astropy <https://docs.astropy.org/en/stable/development/codeguide.html#coding-style-conventions>`_.
+We try to closely follow the coding style and conventions proposed by `Astropy <https://docs.astropy.org/en/stable/development/codeguide.html#coding-style-conventions>`__.

 Language Standard
 =================

-* All code must be compatible with Python 3.7 and later.
+* All code must be compatible with Python 3.8 and later.
   Usage of ``six``, ``__future__``, and ``2to3`` is no longer acceptable.

-* The new Python 3 formatting style should be used (i.e.
-  ``"{0:s}".format("spam")`` instead of ``"%s" % "spam"``).

-* The core package and affiliated packages should be importable with no dependencies other than components already in the sunpy core package, the `Python Standard Library <https://docs.python.org/3/library/index.html>`_, and packages already required by the sunpy core package.
+* The core package and affiliated packages should be importable with no dependencies other than components already in the **sunpy** core package, the `Python Standard Library <https://docs.python.org/3/library/index.html>`__, and packages already required by the **sunpy** core package.
-  Adding dependencies to sunpy core will be considered but are highly discouraged.
+  Adding dependencies to **sunpy** core will be considered but are highly discouraged.
   Such optional dependencies should be recorded in the ``setup.cfg`` file in the ``extras_require`` entry.

 Coding Style/Conventions